germaine12/Soccer-Game/README.md

 My project does the folllowing:
 1. Reads two  input files.
 2. Display those files.
-3. Tell us the name of the game and how teams gain the scores.
+3. Tell us the name of the game and how teams gain scores.
 4. Asks the user to input the number of innings/sections they would like to play.
 5. Uses the user's answer to get size of array.
 6. Randomizes the scores for each team in each inning.